stackbit-projects/marvelous-lettuce-313e3/content/pages/features.md

       - title: Multidisciplinary
         content: >
-          A multidisciplinary approach to the shoulder with continuing medical education for physicians, nursing and allied healthcare professionals.
+          A multidisciplinary approach to the shoulder with continuing medical education for physicians, nurses, physician assistants and rehabilitation professionals such as physical therapists,
+          chiropractors, occupational therapists, athletic therapists, massage
+          therapists, personal trainers, strength and conditioning coaches and kinesiologists.
         video_embed_html: >-
           <iframe width="560" height="315"
           src="https://www.youtube.com/embed/aS1aPOOMQMk?modestbranding=1"